 There came a time in my life when I felt as though I was not improving and was not able to change that stagnated situation.
 We usually call this “hitting rock bottom”.
-There may be other ways of putting it too but we may face this as individuals and it also occurs in teams.
+There may be other ways of putting it too, but we may face this as individuals, and it also occurs in teams.

-When faced with such a situation, it is easy for individuals to fall into depression, become apathetic and lose hope, when we should be able to pick ourselves up and keep chasing our dreams or the goals of the team.
+When faced with such a situation, it is easy for individuals to fall into depression, become apathetic and lose hope when we should be able to pick ourselves up and keep chasing our dreams or the goals of the team.
 It is so important for each member of the team to have similar energy and commitment to finish assignments.
-On our own, it’s almost impossible but with the help of a group coach and especially a motivational or inspirational talk, hope returns.
+On our own, it’s almost impossible, but with the help of a group coach and especially a motivational or inspirational talk, hope returns.

 “The victory is not when I stand up.
 The victory is when I realise that I can’t do it on my own.”
 Nick Vujicic

-Nick Vujicic voices this in saying “The victory is not when I stand up.
+Nick Vujicic voices this by saying “The victory is not when I stand up.
 The victory is when I realise that I can’t do it on my own.”
-There is a comfort, therefore, and insight in knowing that someone else was where you are at, and they managed to change and improve their situation.
+There is comfort, therefore, and insight in knowing that someone else was where you are at, and they managed to change and improve their situation.

-When I heard internationally renowned, motivational speaker Nick Vujicic for the first time at a recent conference, he revealed exactly how he overcame the above scenario.
+When I heard internationally renowned motivational speaker Nick Vujicic for the first time at a recent conference, he revealed exactly how he overcame the above scenario.
 During that motivational talk, I lost count of how many “tears of laughter” came from my eyes.
-I also found myself soul searching (weeping at times) as his stories helped me reflect on my own struggles and stagnation, both individually and the team I was working with at the time.
+I also found myself soul-searching (weeping at times) as his stories helped me reflect on my own struggles and stagnation, both individually and the team I was working with at the time.